The second law of thermodynamics as a deterministic theorem for quantum spin systems: Introduction and Summary

 \begin{remark} The ``time-arrow'' problem.

 In Definition ~\ref{Definition 1.2} we see that primitive causality requires a time interval $r \ne 0$ preceding the time of appearance of the state $\omega_{0}=\omega$ during which the state is prepared.
 This is obviously not time-reversal invariant, and this mere fact implies the existence of an ``arrow of time'', see also \cite{Wre1} and \cite{Pe}.
 We shall implicitly assume it in the present paper.
+See also section 4.4. \end{remark}